Loading...

 Did the user successfully complete what they intended to do?

 In conversational interfaces, completion is not guaranteed simply because a dialogue occurred.
-This chart isolates performance at the intent level, helping product managers distinguish between high-demand intents and high-performing intents.
-Analysing conversion may bring you insight as below,
+Mindlytics automatically track and measures conversion of all intents appeared in a conversation.
+Using the Conversation KPI Chart in the portal, Product Managers can isolate agent performance at the intent level, helping distinguish between high-demand intents and high-performing intents.

 • Separates popular intents from effective ones